 |Family Size||Maximum Yearly|

 (Note: The above information provides only general guidelines.
 Other conditions may apply.
-Please contact your county Child Care Information Services office to apply for assistance.)
+Please contact your county Early Learning Resource Center to apply for assistance.)

 You can also apply for benefits and renew benefits by using COMPASS, the online resource for cash assistance, Supplemental Nutrition Assistance Program (SNAP), child care, health care coverage, home heating assistance (LIHEAP), school meals, SelectPlan for Women and long-term living services.

-You may contact your local Child Care Information Services agency for resource and referral services.
-Your CCIS agency can assist you in finding a facility that meets your needs.
+You may contact your local Early Learning Resource Center for resource and referral services.
+Your ELRC can assist you in finding a facility that meets your needs.
 You can also find a listing of regulated child care providers through the Online Child Care Provider Search.
 To request information regarding a facility's certification or registration history, current certification status, and verified complaint history you may contact the Regional Child Development Office or review a facilities history Online.

 The most important way to be certain that your child is safe and well cared for is to become a partner with your child care provider.
-There is an important checklist which will provide you with ideas about what to look for at the provider location you choose.
+Here is a checklist that will provide you with ideas about what to look for at the provider location you choose.

-CareCheck is a required background clearances for Relative/Neighbor Providers caring for children whose parents participate in the subsidized child care program...
+CareCheck: is the term for required child abuse and State Police background clearances for relatives who care for children whose parents participate in the subsidized child care program.

 To find out more about background clearances, call the Child Care Works helpline at 1-877-4-PA-KIDS (1-877-472-5437).